 Classic Roman Pastas

 There's all sorts of good pasta in Rome but five are classically Roman — Carbonara, Cacio e Pepe, Gricia, Amatriciana, and Pajata (see below) — and you should totally try each one at least once.
+Your trip won’t be complete since pasta is one of the must-dos for when you are looking for what to eat in Rome.
+Find pastas from some of your classic favorites, but also search for some of the best pasta in Rome, as well.

 More than a dish this is the term for all the offal cuts from the butcher.
 Yes, they're rich and filling but they're used in a ton of dishes from tripa alla Romana (tripe served in a rich tomato sauce) to coda alla vaccinara (oxtail stewed for hours) and la pajata (intestines of baby calves most often served in a tomato based sauce and served with rigatoni pasta).
+Not only is it one of the things you must eat in Rome, but it’s also probably going to be one of the most interesting and unique dishes you’ve ever had.

 More Italy On Salt & Wind